 They might experience injuries that require medical assistance or hospitalization.
 Pregnant teens might undergo medical procedures such as abortions or experience medical problems related to pregnancy and childbirth.

-Mental health and substance abuse problems
+Mental health and substance use disorder problems

 Abuse is often psychological as well as physical.
 Among young people who state that they’ve experienced teen dating violence, 76% said that they experienced emotional abuse.